abweiner18/Atom_Preview/preview.rst

 ===============
 The Live Preview window appears next to your source code.
 While you type your code, Live Preview shows what your source code will look like on a basic web page.

-`Atom must be installed on your computer </Install_Atom.rst>`_ before you can set up additional features.
+:ref:`Atom must be installed on your computer <install>` before you can set up additional features.

 A text editor that offers a live preview window saves you time and frustration.
 One of the main challenges for beginning code writers is not knowing how the code you have written will look on a web page.
 A "live" preview window renders your code while you write, which is why live preview is an essential tool for the beginning code writer.